Wikipediocracy

 Wikipediocracy is a website for discussion and criticism of Wikipedia.
 Its members have brought information about Wikipedia's controversies to the attention of the media.
-The site was founded in March 2012 by users of Wikipedia Review, another site critical of Wikipedia.
+The site was founded in March 2012 by users of Wikipedia Review, another site dedicated to criticism of Wikipedia.

 The site is "known for digging up dirt on Wikipedia's top brass", wrote reporter Kevin Morris in the Daily Dot.
-Novelist Amanda Filipacchi wrote in The Wall Street Journal that the site "intelligently discusses and entertainingly lambastes Wikipedia’s problematic practices".
+Novelist Amanda Filipacchi wrote in The Wall Street Journal that the site "intelligently discusses and entertainingly lambastes Wikipedia's problematic practices".